 The risk has been realized: during 2014-2015 local currency has devaluated in more than 3.5 times.
 Exchange rate remains volatile; this increases the devaluation expectations even higher.
 Such situation caused huge instability and uncertainty in banking sector; new loan facilities are very limited.
 Company maintains a constant dialog with its existing creditors.
 The majority of existing loan facilities is either in the process of restructuring or in the "on hold" status.
-Such currency devaluation may raise the risk of hyperinflation in further periods.

-The Company's activity may be influenced by political instability and/or uncertainty and/or separatism intentions and escalation of military conflict in Ukraine
+The Company's activity may be influenced by political instability and/or uncertainty and escalation of military conflict in Ukraine